 The “back” button on a browser is your enemy.
 You only have a few seconds to hook a visitor and get him or her to stay away from the “back” button.
 You better make each second count.

-Great looking design, stunning imagery and valuable content are essential elements of a successful website.
-They help you convince a first-time visitor that your site is worth their time.
+Great looking design, stunning imagery and valuable content are essential elements of a successful blog.
+And WordPress helps you take care of these which is why it is a better blogging platform than alternatives.
+These elements help you convince a first-time visitor that your blog is worth their time.
 None of this matters if your content is impossible to reach or very slow to load.

 53% of mobile visitors abandon a website that takes more than 3 seconds to load according to a Google study published in September 2016.
 Page loading time is also one of the ranking factors Google uses to determine which content will show on top of their search results.